mampfes/hacs_waste_collection_schedule/README.md

 Waste collection schedules in the following formats and countries are supported.
 Click on the section heading to view details of individual service providers.

+If your service provider is not listed, feel free to open a [source request issue](https://github.com/mampfes/hacs_waste_collection_schedule/issues/new?assignees=&labels=source+request&projects=&template=SOURCE-REQUEST.yml&title=%5BSource+Request%5D%3A+) (please first check the [Issues section](https://github.com/mampfes/hacs_waste_collection_schedule/issues) if there already is an open issue for your service provider.).

 <details>
 <summary>ICS/iCal and User-Specified</summary>